yasmeenzeena/yasmeenzeena.github.io/humangenome.md

 developmental order, although we are unsure why.
 Duplication = change to optimise each duplicate for different life stages through mutation (evolution)!

-e.g. Histone gene family: H1, H2A, H2B, H3 & H4.
+e.g. *Histone gene family*: H1, H2A, H2B, H3 & H4.
 Histones are proteins
 around which DNA is wrapped during replication.
 The DNA-histone complex = "nucleosome".
 This ensures fast and correct DNA packaging.
 Histone genes are arranged into 11 clusters with over 60 actual genes distributed over 7